sourcegraph/about/handbook/engineering/batch-changes/direction.md

 To drive enterprise success and stickiness, we need to:

 - deliver a great experience in creating changesets at enterprise scale (10,000s reposiories), resulting in more users onboarding batch changes.
-- allow users to find out where to create batch changes and and understand what to do to get changesets merged in batch changes with 1,000 of changesets.
+- allow users to find out where to create batch changes and and understand what to do to get changesets merged in batch changes with 1,000s of changesets.
 This will increase the number of changesets merged, our key success metric.

 ### Discovery and onboarding

 As we go to market, our install base of customers with Batch Changes enabled is growing.
 Often, a few teams have adopted Batch Changes in a given company, because they were the one feeling the need at the time.
-That team is frequently used to making large scale code changes and building automation, so adopting Batch Changes is easier to them and they later on turn into evangelists inside the company.
+That team is frequently used to making large scale code changes and building automation, so adopting Batch Changes is easier to them and they later turn into evangelists inside the company.
 In order to go beyong that beachhead user base within a company, we want to make Batch Changes more discoverable, and self-serve for new users, both as a way to drive adoption within customers and increase value and stickiness, but also to prepare for the self-service model of Batch Changes on Sourcegraph Cloud.
 We plan to:

 - make Batch Changes more discoverable within Sourcegraph
 - provide pathways from Search into Batch Changes